 If you’re near the bottom of Central Park and looking for great Chinese food, check out this Szechuan and Hunan restaurant on 56th.
 With its velvet banquettes and frilly lamps, the space is perfect for a date night or a meal with some visiting family members.
 Their mapo tofu is one of the city’s best versions—its silky tofu cubes hold up against prodding chopsticks, and you can taste the fermented black beans hiding in the tingling, mala-spice sauce.

 Patsy's Italian Restaurant

 When you walk into Patsy’s, the first things you’ll see are a statue of Frank Sinatra and a signed headshot of Liza Minelli, so you know this place is legit.
-This red sauce joint has been owned and operated by the Scognamillo family since 1944, and Old Blue Eyes himself was a regular.
-Eating here feels like taking a trip in a time machine back to an era when West 56th and Broadway was the coolest spot in town.
+This red sauce joint has been around since 1944, and Old Blue Eyes himself was a regular.
 Stick to the classics, like rigatoni fra diavolo and anything parmigiana.
 They also have a dessert cart that looks like it’s been there since the restaurant opened.
 On this cart, underneath a cloudy cloche, is one of the best carrot cakes we’ve had in a very long time.
 Save room for this.

 photo credit: Libby Vision